Highlights of 3rd Grade:

 – Encourage daily reading.

 We study grammar, story writing and editing.
-We read novels, such as Stuart Little, Ramona the Pest, and Charlotte’s Web.
-The students read a biography and present an oral report, as well as designing a biography bottle.
-The students’ imagination is encouraged to develop and be used in their story telling.
+Students learn reading strategies to help themselves become thinking readers We read novels, such as Winnie the Pooh, Ramona the Pest, and Charlotte’s Web and write about and discuss the contents of the story.
+The students’ imagination is encouraged to develop and be used in their story tellingthrough a variety of tools including readers theater.

 The Third Graders learn multiplication, division, fractions, decimals, money, and geometry, all using the Common Core Standards.